AckerlyXu/heima/articles/automation/automation-connections.md

-<properties
+---
-    pageTitle="Connection assets in Azure Automation | Azure" description="Connection assets in Azure Automation contain the information required to connect to an external service or application from a runbook.
-This article explains the details of connections and how to work with them in both textual and graphical authoring." services="automation"
+title: Connection assets in Azure Automation | Azure
+description: Connection assets in Azure Automation contain the information required to connect to an external service or application from a runbook.
+This article explains the details of connections and how to work with them in both textual and graphical authoring.
-    documentationcenter=""
-    author="mgoedtel"
-    manager="jwhit"
-    editor="tysonn" />
-<tags
-    ms.assetid="f0239017-5c66-4165-8cca-5dcb249b8091"
-    ms.service="automation"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="infrastructure-services"
-    ms.date="01/13/2017"
-    wacn.date=""
-    ms.author="magoedte; bwren" />
+services: automation
+documentationcenter: ''
+author: mgoedtel
+manager: jwhit
+editor: tysonn

+ms.assetid: f0239017-5c66-4165-8cca-5dcb249b8091
+ms.service: automation
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: infrastructure-services
+ms.date: 01/13/2017
+wacn.date: ''
+ms.author: magoedte; bwren
+---

 # Connection assets in Azure Automation